Seaparo Sekoati: ANC Regional Chairperson: 2013–2017

 In late November 2013, at a party regional elective conference in Phalaborwa that was later challenged in court, Sekoati was elected to succeed Joshua Matlou as Regional Chairperson of the ANC's Mopani branch.
 He beat David Maake, the outgoing Deputy Regional Chairperson, with 99 votes to Maake's 72.
 At the next regional elective conference in September 2017, held in Tzaneen, Sekoati ran for re-election but was defeated by Pule Shayi, who received 155 votes to his 131.
 With the national ANC's own elective conference upcoming, Sekoati and Shayi were viewed as supporting opposing contenders: while Shayi was viewed as an ally of Nkosazana Dlamini-Zuma, Sekoati was viewed as supporting Cyril Ramaphosa.

 ANC Provincial Executive: 2018–2022

 In the months after he was ousted as Mopani Chairperson, Sekoati stood for election as Provincial Treasurer of the ANC's Limpopo branch.
 At the provincial elective conference in June 2018, he was beaten by Danny Msiza, who received 848 votes to his 688.
 However, delegates at the conference elected Sekoati to a four-year term as an ordinary member of the ANC Provincial Executive Committee.
 At the ANC's next provincial elective conference in 2022, Sekoati failed to gain re-election to the ANC Provincial Executive Committee.

-Finance MEC: 2019–present
+Finance MEC: 2019–2024

 In the 2019 general election, Sekoati was re-elected to the provincial legislature, ranked 35th on the ANC's party list.
 Shortly after the election, Mathabatha announced his newly constituted Executive Council, in which Sekoati assumed the senior position of MEC for Finance, the political head of the Limpopo Treasury.

+Member of Parliament

+Sekoati was elected to the National Assembly of South Africa in the 2024 general election.